acipm/kibicara/DEPLOYMENT.md

 Nothing to do, because telegram has a nice API.

 ### Start Kibicara
 Run `kibicara` with your kibicara user.
-To have more verbose output add `-vvv`.
+For more verbose output, add `-vvv`.